Terms And Conditions for websites

 16.3 If you fail to pay the Charges due under this agreement then we will contact you to request you pay the arrears.
 You will receive three weekly warnings.
 If you still fail to make payment the Site will be suspended and the amount due for the whole of the minimum term will fall due along with any interest accrued in accordance with Clause 8.5.

 16.4 On termination of this agreement all licences granted by us under this agreement shall terminate immediately.

-16.5 On expiry or termination of this agreement otherwise than on termination by us under Clause 16.2 we shall, if requested provide to you with a static copy of the Site (“Site Rip”) if requested by you before the termination date.
+16.5 On expiry or termination of this agreement otherwise than on termination by us under Clause 16.2 we shall provide to you a static copy of the Site (“Site Rip”) if requested by you before the Termination Date.
+If you request a Site Rip on or after the Termination Date you will incur an administration fee of £50 plus VAT (GBP) / €70 (Euros) provided that no more than 6 calendar months have passed and you have not instructed us to delete the Site data.
+If more than 6 months have passed or you have instructed us to delete the Site data then a Site Rip cannot be supplied.
 The Site Rip shall copy the Site’s data at that time of the request so shall not include previously deleted content or data.
-If you request a Site Rip on or after the Termination Date you will incur an administration fee of £50 plus VAT (GBP) / €70 (Euros).
 You accept that any dynamic functionality will not be present in the Site Rip, including but not limited to form, editing and e-commerce functionality.

 16.6 On termination of this agreement any amounts due to third party suppliers for their services as will be listed in the Order Specification or that have been expressed to you throughout the course of the agreement will fall due directly from you.